BharatMaheshwari96/HBOMAXX/README.md

 c)critically appraising current/known competitor strategies, anticipating competitors’ future moves and countermoves, and designing alternative business models to handle these contingencies.
+# HBO_MAX_REPORT_TWO:
+lay out the strategic and operational plans, along with strategic & operational controls to ensure the successful implementation of your proposed strategy.